Late with the Family History Links

 Learn how Kylie cites articles found in Trove.
-Did you know that Trove had a number of citations types you can copy from rather than waste time writing them up yourself?
+Did you know that Trove had a number of citation types you can copy from rather than waste time writing them up yourself?

-Make sure you are following the Genealogy Sunshine Coast FaceBook page to read about upcoming event.
+Make sure you are following the Genealogy Sunshine Coast FaceBook page to read about the upcoming event.

 It’s #trovetuesday and many Aussie family history bloggers feature their finds in Trove on Pinterest.
 Check out the new items and click through to read blog posts or see larger image views.
 If you have any Trove finds to share on Tuesdays feel free to ask to join the Pinterest Board.
 Instructions on Pinterest.

-While it might be back to school soon however if you have a day with your grand kids here are 10 fun family history activities from 2013 to give you some ideas for activities.
+While it might be back to school soon however if you have a day with your grandkids here are 10 fun family history activities (Update: No longer available Aug 2022) from 2013 to give you some ideas for activities.
 Found via Jill Ball and her The Australian Genealogists Daily.
 Subscribe if you want daily Geni-News.

 You missed the free weekend to FINDMYPAST.
 They made billions of world records FREE to explore.
 From 23:00 (AEDT) on Friday 22nd to 23:00 (AEDT) on Monday 25th January 2016.
 Make sure you LIKE the Caloundra Family History FaceBook and you too could have dived into the newspaper archive, birth, marriage and death records, crime collections, and so much more.